Dog & Puppy Training Tips For Independence Day

 Make sure all potential escape routes are blocked off by shutting windows and doors including those that have screens, check that all fence gates are locked, and make sure to have your dog or puppy on a leash if you plan to bring them outside with you.

 Training A Dog Or Puppy To Get Used To Fireworks:

 If you eventually want your dog or puppy to join you for the celebrations, there ARE ways that you can fully prepare your furry companion for the experience, if you plan ahead.

-Behavior Modification Training (BMT) uses desensitization and counter-conditioning to help your dog or puppy get habituated to the sights and sounds of fireworks.
+Our puppy training services are based on Behavior Modification Training (BMT), which uses desensitization and counter-conditioning to help your dog or puppy get habituated to the sights and sounds of fireworks.